 Direct interactions between cetaceans and fisheries typically fall into one of two categories: cetaceans deliberately taking catch from fishermen's lines and sometimes getting hooked or entangled as a result, or unintentionally swimming into fishing gear (e.g., nets or trap lines), potentially resulting in entanglements and death.
-A third type of cetacean/fishery interaction involves fishermen actively seeking out cetaceans in order to catch associated fish.
-Associations between tuna (Thunnus spp.) and several species of tropical dolphins, in particular pantropical spotted dolphins (Stenella attenuata), have been exploited in fisheries in a number of areas around the world to increase their catches of tuna (Donahue and Edwards 1996; Scott et al. 2012).
-This type of association is most well-known in the eastern tropical Pacific, where groups of dolphins have been seine netted to catch the associated tuna, leading to considerable scrutiny of tuna/dolphin interactions and the impact of the fishery on dolphin populations (Joseph 1994).
+A third type of cetacean/fishery interaction involves fishermen actively seeking out cetaceans to catch associated fish.
+Associations between tuna (Thunnus spp.) and several species of tropical dolphins, in particular pantropical spotted dolphins (Stenella attenuata), have been exploited in fisheries in several areas around the world to increase their catches of tuna (Donahue and Edwards, 1996; Scott et al., 2012).
+This type of association is most well-known in the eastern tropical Pacific, where groups of dolphins have been seine netted to catch the associated tuna, leading to considerable scrutiny of tuna/dolphin interactions and the impact of the fishery on dolphin populations (Joseph, 1994).

-In nearshore Hawaiian waters there are a variety of small scale commercial and recreational hook and line fisheries (Nitta and Henderson 1993).
-The exact number of recreational fishermen is unknown, but there are over 3,000 commercial fishermen, each holding a State "Commercial Marine License". ".
+There are a variety of small scale commercial and recreational hook and line fisheries in nearshore Hawaiian waters (Nitta and Henderson, 1993; Pooley, 1993; McCoy et al., 2018).
+The exact number of recreational fishermen is unknown, but there are over 2000 commercial fishermen, each holding a State "Commercial Marine License".
 Information on interactions between dolphins and nearshore fisheries in Hawaiian waters is limited.
-Most of the interactions between dolphins and nearshore fisheries have been of rough-toothed dolphins (Steno bredanensis), common bottlenose dolphins (Tursiops truncatus), or false killer whales (Pseudorca crassidens) taking bait or catch (Shallenberger 1981; Schlais 1984; Nitta and Henderson 1992).
-But as noted by Shallenberger (1981), the relationship between yellow tuna (Thunnus albacares) and pantropical spotted dolphins in Hawai'i "is used by some local fishermen who troll for tuna near the [spotted dolphin] schools, and anecdotal information suggests that some hooking of pantropical spotted dolphins occurs (Rizzuto 2007; Bradford and Lyman 2015; Baird 2016).
-Pantropical spotted dolphins are one of the most abundant delphinid species around the main Hawaiian Islands (Barlow 2006), and are found both in relatively shallow waters (<100 m depth) and deep offshore waters (Baird et al. 2013; Bradford et al. 2017; Baird and Webster 2019).
-Four stocks are recognized in Hawaiian waters, a pelagic stock, and three insular stocks, one each off O'ahu, Maui Nui (including Moloka'i, Lāna'i, Maui and Kaho'olawe), and Hawai'i Island (Courbis et al. 2014; Carretta et al. 2018).
+Most of the reports of interactions between dolphins and nearshore fisheries have been of rough-toothed dolphins (Steno bredanensis), common bottlenose dolphins (Tursiops truncatus), or false killer whales (Pseudorca crassidens) taking bait or catch (Shallenberger, 1981; Schlais, 1984; Nitta and Henderson, 1992).
+However, as noted by Shallenberger (1981), the relationship between yellowfin tuna (Thunnus albacares) and pantropical spotted dolphins in Hawai'i "is used by some local fishermen who troll for tuna near the [spotted dolphin] schools", and anecdotal information suggests that https://doi.org/10.1016/j.fishres.2020.105652 Received 3 March 2020; Received in revised form 26 May 2020; Accepted 27 May 2020 Available online 01 July 2020 some hooking of pantropical spotted dolphins occurs (Rizzuto, 2007; Bradford and Lyman, 2015; Baird, 2016).
+Pantropical spotted dolphins are one of the most abundant delphinid species around the main Hawaiian Islands (Barlow, 2006), and are found both in relatively shallow waters (< 100 m depth) and deep offshore waters (Baird et al., 2013; Bradford et al., 2017; Baird and Webster, 2019).
+Four stocks are recognized in Hawaiian waters: a pelagic stock, and three insular stocks, one each off Oʻahu, Maui Nui (including Molokaʻi, Lānaʻi, Maui and Kahoʻolawe), and Hawaiʻi Island (Courbis et al., 2014; Carretta et al., 2018).